EXTRA ENERGY, OR WASTED MONEY?

-Pre-workouts are a large business and can help with exercise for people with CMT, but getting the right ingredients, in the right amount is critical.
+Pre-workouts are a large business and can help with energy and exercise for people with CMT, but getting the right ingredients, in the right amount is critical.

 The pre-workout market is a quickly expanding part of the sports supplement industry, worth over $10 billion dollars, and expected to consistently increase over the coming years.
 With countless brands releasing sometimes multiple pre-workout products, it can be difficult to understand what works, as well as what is value for money.